LanthDeveloper/moviefever/README.md

 Movie Fever is a web that allows users to explore, discover new movies.

+## Live preview

+You can view a live demo of this project at [https://https://moviefeverpro.netlify.app/]

 ## Features

 - **Search:** Search for movies by title, genre, or cast.